Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Introduction

 \subsection{Our Contributions}

-We answer the above question in the affirmative and contribute to the existing literature on the worst-case sample complexity theory of \textit{model-free} distributionally robust RL.
-We propose two distributionally robust variants of Q-learning algorithm \citep{watkins1992q}, namely the DR Q-learning (Algorithm \ref{alg:q-learning}) and the variance-reduced DR Q-learning (Algorithm \ref{alg:vr_q-learning}), which can effectively solve the DR-RL problem under the KL uncertainty set.
-The proposed algorithms can operate provably efficiently under the assumption of limited power of the adversary (as per Assumption \ref{assump:delta_small}), which is a realistic setting in many real-world applications.
+We answer the above question affirmatively and contribute to the existing literature on the worst-case sample complexity theory of \textit{model-free} distributionally robust RL.
+We propose two distributionally robust variants of the Q-learning algorithm \citep{watkins1992q}, namely DR Q-learning (Algorithm \ref{alg:q-learning}) and variance-reduced DR Q-learning (Algorithm \ref{alg:vr_q-learning}), which effectively solve the DR-RL problem under the KL ambiguity set.

+The proposed algorithms operate efficiently under the assumption of limited power of the adversary (as per Assumption \ref{assump:delta_small}), which is realistic in many real-world applications.
 We prove that both algorithms have near-optimal worst-case sample complexity guarantees in this regime.
-Additionally, the variance-reduced version exhibits superior complexity dependence on the effective horizon $(1-\gamma)^{-1}$, as seen in Table \ref{tab:sample_complexity}.
+Additionally, the variance-reduced version exhibits superior complexity dependence on the effective horizon \((1-\gamma)^{-1}\), as shown in Table \ref{tab:sample_complexity}.
 To the best of our knowledge, both algorithms and their worst-case sample complexity upper bounds represent state-of-the-art results in model-free distributionally robust RL.
-Moreover, our sample complexity upper bound for the variance-reduced DR Q-learning matches the best-known upper bound of this DR-RL problem in \cite{ShiChi2022} in terms of $\epsilon^{-2}$ and $(1-\gamma)^{-4}$ dependence.
+Moreover, our sample complexity upper bound for variance-reduced DR Q-learning matches the best-known upper bound for this DR-RL problem in \citet{ShiChi2022} in terms of \(\epsilon^{-2}\) and \((1-\gamma)^{-4}\) dependence.

-The DR Q-learning (Algorithm \ref{alg:q-learning}) is a direct extension of the standard Q-learning.
-In comparison to the MLMC DR Q-learning method proposed by \cite{Wang2023MLMCDRQL}, our proposed algorithm offers greater ease of implementation in real-world applications.
-Additionally, the versatility of this algorithmic approach allows for the design of a more sophisticated variant, the variance-reduced DR Q-learning, which delivers a provable enhancement of the worst-case sample complexity guarantee of the DR Q-learning.
-To accomplish this improvement, we leverage Wainwright's variance reduction technique and algorithm structure \citep{wainwright2019}, adapting it to the DR-RL context, and redesigning the variance reduction scheme accordingly.
+The DR Q-learning Algorithm \ref{alg:q-learning} is a direct extension of mini-batch Q-learning.
+Compared to the MLMC DR Q-learning method proposed by \citet{Wang2023MLMCDRQL}, Algorithm \ref{alg:q-learning} is easier to implement in real-world applications.
+Additionally, this approach allows for the design of a more sophisticated variant, the variance-reduced DR Q-learning, which provides a provable enhancement of the worst-case sample complexity guarantee of DR Q-learning.
+To achieve this improvement, we leverage Wainwright's variance reduction technique and algorithm structure \citep{wainwright2019}, adapting it to the DR-RL context and redesigning the variance reduction scheme accordingly.